-Federal Stafford loans, available through the William D. Ford Federal Direct Loan Program, are low-interest loans made to the student by the U.S. Department of Education.
+Federal Stafford loans, available through the William D. Ford Federal Direct Loan Program, are low-interest Page 27 of 50 loans made to the student by the U.S. Department of Education.
 The loan must be used to pay for direct and/or indirect educational expenses.
 Subsidized loans are need-based, while unsubsidized loans are not.
+Students enrolled in a graduate level program remain eligible for the Federal Unsubsidized Stafford Loan program only.
 Repayment begins six months after the student graduates, withdraws from school, or falls below half-time enrollment status.